DWI Conditional Discharge Program

 Conditions may include:

-The following expenditures are the minimum one can expect to pay for their first DWI:
+The following expenditures are what an individual can expect to pay for their first DWI:

-Attorney Fee: If one is not eligible for a public defender, they can expect to pay @ least $2500.00 for a defense attorney
+Attorney Fees: If one is not eligible for a public defender, they can expect to pay @ least $2500.00 for a defense attorney.

-Everyone charged with a DWI must obtain an alcohol & substance abuse evaluation.
-The range for this service for someone without insurance can cost $77-$150.
+Individuals charged with a DWI must obtain an alcohol & substance abuse evaluation.
+The cost for someone without insurance can range from $77-$150.
 In the event that the clinic recommends the person for treatment, they can expect to pay another $67 average per visit.
-So someone who is recommended for Phase I must attend 24 classes x $67 a visit = $1608.00
+So for example, if an individual is recommended for Phase I must attend 24 classes x $67 per visit = $1608.00.

-To restore one’s full driving privileges they will need to complete the DDP course, which runs for 7 weeks and costs $225
+To restore one’s full driving privileges they will need to complete the Drinking Driver Program (DDP) course, which runs for 7 weeks and costs $225.

-Once the DDP course is completed one may apply for their full license which costs between $25 - $50
+Once the DDP course is completed, an individual may apply for their full license.
+The cost is $25 - $50.

 Before one can drive again, they will learn that their premium insurance company has dropped them and they must obtain insurance with a high risk company.
 The insurance will also inflate $2500 a year.

-So is the minimum cost of a DWI, which according to these expenditures would cost one approximately $8300.00….. is it worth it?
-This obviously does not take into consideration the potential risk to self and others, with a cost that cannot be calculated.
+So is thefinancial cost of a DWI, which according to these expenditures could be over $10,000, worth it?
+And this obviously does not take into consideration other costs - the potential risk to self and others.
+Those are costs that cannot be calculated.